SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/ApiType.md

 Image processing is handled automatically by the ImageProcessor workflow node.
 When the ImageProcessor node is used, images are passed to the LLM and the handler formats them appropriately for each API type.
 For non-ImageProcessor nodes, images are automatically filtered out.
-This means you do not need separate "image-specific" API types - the same API type works for both text-only and vision-capable workflows.
+This means you do not need separate "image-specific" API types: the same API type works for both text-only and vision-capable workflows.